magnesiumlabs/lasco/src/justify-items/README.md

 ### Disabled

-If you don't need the `justify-items` classes, you can disable them by setting the option to `false`.
+You can easily disable the properties you don't need to use.

 ```scss
 @use "lasco" with (